-- 1. Closed circuit television inspection (CCTV) - a.
-All new or modified sewer mains and service laterals shall be CCTV inspected performed to the standard practices as set out in the North American Association of Pipeline Inspectors (NAAPI) guidelines, and to be performed within 45 days of the issuance of the CCC and FAC.
+- 1. Closed circuit television inspection (CCTV) - All new or modified sewer mains and service laterals shall be CCTV inspected performed to the standard practices as set out in the North American Association of Pipeline Inspectors (NAAPI) guidelines, and to be performed within 45 days of the issuance of the CCC and FAC.
 Sewers shall be cleaned and flushed prior to each CCTV inspection.
 CCTV reports must include both the main and, at a minimum, a pan and tilt view up each service connection. - b.
 A CCTV inspection report in both written and electronic format (pdf) along with clear pipe video footage shall be submitted to the City for review.
 The report shall include typical still images of the pipe as well as problem areas encountered.
 Electronic media for video footage to be acceptable to the City.
 Reports or footage that is deemed insufficient or unclear will be rejected and must be re-submitted to the City with acceptable quality. - c.
 The City may require further testing to confirm sewers have been constructed correctly.
+Where closed circuit television (CCTV) or visual walk-through inspections show evidence of deflection, the Developer may be required to complete a mandrel test with maximum allowable deflection of 7.5% at FAC.